 Credit-by-examination opportunities are available in some subject areas for which CLEP and DANTES examinations are not available or recognized by the College.
-Students should contact the Dean of Instruction for more information.
+Students should contact the Registrar for more information.

 Credit by examination is subject to the following regulations and guidelines: